le-anne/le-anne/README.md

 I am also currently a mentor at [Front-End Foxes](https://www.vuevixens.org/), a bootcamp for women, by women.

 I also contract at various companies in the United States.
-If you would like to hire me, please contact me at: dev@leanne.studio
+If you would like to chat, please contact me at: dev@leanne.studio

 ---